AlienKevin/dips/bert.cpp/README.md

 # bert.cpp

-**Note: Now that BERT support has been merged into [`llama.cpp`](https://github.com/ggerganov/llama.cpp), this repo is semi-defunct.
-The implementation in `llama.cpp` is substantially faster and has much better model support.
-Still happy to accept PRs if they do come along though.**

-This is a [ggml](https://github.com/ggerganov/ggml) implementation of the BERT embedding architecture.
+This is a [ggml](https://github.com/ggerganov/ggml) implementation of the ELECTRA token classification model.
 It supports inference on CPU, CUDA and Metal in floating point and a wide variety of quantization schemes.
 Includes Python bindings for batched inference.

-This repo is a fork of original [bert.cpp](https://github.com/skeskinen/bert.cpp) as well as [embeddings.cpp](https://github.com/xyzhang626/embeddings.cpp).
-Thanks to both of you!
+The commands below were only tested on CPU.

 ### Install